 Position: Assistant Coach - Jumps

-Chris Bostwick is in his sixth season as a member of Clemson’s track & field coaching staff in 2017-18.
+Chris Bostwick is in his seventh season as a member of Clemson’s track & field coaching staff in 2018-19.
 Bostwick is in charge of all jumps for the combined program.

 This past season, Bostwick led Alabama transfer Jeremiah Green to an ACC title in the indoor triple jump, Clemson’s first triple jump title since 1999.
 Green also set both indoor and outdoor program records in the triple jump with both coming at ACC Championships.
 Bostwick guided Green to All-American status at the 2018 NCAA Indoor Track & Field Championship.
 Bostwick helped freshman DJ Ledell Second Team All-ACC honors in both the long and triple jump